 - 1. In applying 101.
 1 of the Rules, it need not comply with the requirement of details of duct penetrations specified Ch 7, 603. of the Rules. - 2.
 In applying 101.
 1 of the Rules, Battery room ventilators are to be fitted with a means of closing for conditions of following (1) to (3).
 And where a battery room ventilator is fitted with a closing device, then a warning notice stating, for example "This closing device is to be kept open and only closed in the event of fire or other emergency Explosive gas", is to be provided at the closing device to mitigate the possibility of inadvertent closing. - (1) The battery room does not open directly onto an exposed deck. - (2) The ventilation opening for the battery room is required to be fitted with a closing device according to the Load Line Convention (i.e. the height of the opening does not extend to more than 4.5 m above the deck for position 1 or to more than 2.3 m above the deck in position 2(3) The battery room is fitted with a fixed gas fire extinguishing system. - 3.
 In applying 101.
-1 of the Rules, emergency generator rooms are to be provided with ventilation openings for the admission of combustion air to engines and the removal of heat.
-These openings are usually provided with louvers which can be closed (when fire breaks out in emergency generator rooms).
-The louvers may be hand operated or power operated.
-Alternatively, the louvers may be of fixed type with a closing door which may be hand operated or automatic.
-(2021)

-The following requirements apply to ventilation louvers for emergency generator rooms and to closing appliances where fitted to ventilators serving emergency generator rooms:

-- (1) Ventilation louvers and closing appliances may either be hand-operated or power-operated (hydraulic / pneumatic / electric) and are to be operable under a fire condition. - (2) Hand-operated ventilation louvers and closing appliances are to be kept open during normal operation of the vessel.
+1 of the Rules, the following requirements apply to closable ventilation louvers and ventilator closing appliances serving emergency generator rooms, where fitted.
+(2022) - (1) Ventilation louvers and closing appliances may either be hand-operated or power-operated (hydraulic / pneumatic / electric) and are to be operable under a fire condition. - (2) Hand-operated ventilation louvers and closing appliances are to be kept open during normal operation of the vessel.
 Corresponding instruction plates are to be provided at the location where hand-operation is provided. - (3) Power-operated ventilation louvers and closing appliances shall be of a fail-to-open type.
-Closed ventilation louvers and closing appliances are acceptable during normal operation of the vessel.
-Power-operated ventilation louvers and closing appliances shall open automatically whenever the emergency generator is starting / in operation. - (4) It shall be possible to close ventilation openings by a manual operation from a clearly marked safe position outside the space where the closing operation can be easily confirmed.
+Closed power-operated ventilation louvers and closing appliances are acceptable during normal operation of the vessel.
+Power-operated ventilation louvers and closing appliances shall open automatically whenever the emergency generator is starting / in operation.
+(2022) - (4) It shall be possible to close ventilation openings by a manual operation from a clearly marked safe position outside the space where the closing operation can be easily confirmed.
 The louver status (open/closed) shall be indicated at this position.
 Such closing shall not be possible from any other remote position.
 [See Rule] - 4.
 In applying 101.
 2 of the Rules, the fan in a HVAC temperature control unit, or a circulation fan inside a cabinet/switchboard, is not considered to be a ventilation fan as addressed in Ch 2 101.
 2, 3 and Ch 5, 701.
 3 of the Rules, if it is not capable of supplying outside air to the cabin space when the power ventilation is shut down (e.g., small units intended for re-circulation of air within a cabin).
 Therefore, such fans need not be capable of being stopped from an easily accessible position (or a safe position) outside the space being served when applying Ch 2 101.
 2 or 3 and need not be capable of being controlled from a continuously manned central control station for passenger ships carrying more than 36 passengers when applying Ch 5, 701.
 3. [See Rule]